expo/expo/docs/versions/v11.0.0/guides/push-notifications.rst

       exponent.publish(
         exponentPushToken: @token.value,
         message: message,
-        data: {a: 'b'}, # Any arbitrary data to include with the notification )
+        data: {a: 'b'}, # Data is required, pass any arbitrary data to include with the notification )

       render json: {success: true}